atulsingh1501/SwachhNagar-Smart-Waste-Management-System/README.md

 ## License

 This repository does not include a specific license file.
-Add a `LICENSE` file if you plan to distribute the code publicly.

 ---

-If you want I can also:

-- Open a PR with the README changes, or
-- Add the screenshot file if you provide the image, or
-- Create a short contributing checklist / PR template.
 # waste_management_system